 March Clearing out and collection of bedding becomes obvious on spoil heaps.

 June Emergence early evening in quiet places.
 Cubs forage with adults.

 July Foraging.
 A sett maybe vacated temporarily if invested with fleas.

 October Diet includes berries and nuts.
 Increase in weight ready for winter.

 November Food harder to find.

-December Blastocysts implanted.
+December Blastocysts implanted in uterus.